Citation, DOI and article data

-Although this distinction is largely arbitrary, it is commonly used and does highlight an important fact: small intra-pituitary lesions (microadenomas) present differently and have different surgical and imaging challenges than larger lesions (macroadenomas) which extend into the suprasellar region.
-As such it is not unreasonable to discuss them separately.
-Below is general overview.
+Although this distinction is largely arbitrary, it is commonly used and does highlight an important fact: small intrapituitary lesions (microadenomas) present differently and have different surgical and imaging challenges from larger lesions (macroadenomas) that extend into the suprasellar region.
+As such, it is not unreasonable to discuss them separately.
+This article is a general overview.

-Pituitary adenomas are common, with rates varying widely depending on definition: population prevalence ~ 0.1 %; autopsy prevalence ~ 15 % 2.
+Pituitary adenomas are common, with rates varying widely depending on the definition: population prevalence is approximately 0.1%; autopsy prevalence is around 15% 2.
 They account for approximately 10% of all intracranial neoplasms and 30-50% of all pituitary region masses 3.

 Pituitary macroadenomas are approximately twice as common as microadenomas 3.

-A minority of tumours are associated with multiple endocrine neoplasia type I (MEN I), multiple endocrine neoplasia type IV (MEN4), Carney complex, McCune-Albright syndrome, and familial isolated pituitary adenoma.
+A minority of tumors are associated with multiple endocrine neoplasia type I (MEN I), multiple endocrine neoplasia type IV (MEN4), Carney complex, McCune-Albright syndrome, and familial isolated pituitary adenoma.

-Pituitary adenomas present either due to hormal imbalance (both microadenomas and macroadenomas) or mass effect on adjacent structures (macroadenomas), classically the optic chiasm.
+Pituitary adenomas present either due to hormonal imbalance (both microadenomas and macroadenomas) or mass effect on adjacent structures (macroadenomas), classically the optic chiasm.
 Rarely presentation can be catastrophic, due to pituitary apoplexy.

 Over half of all adenomas are secretory 2, although even when this is the case this may not be the cause of presentation.
-A lack of libido or even galactorhhea may not lead to presentation, and as such many secreting tumours are only diagnosed when mass effect occur (see below).
+A lack of libido or even galactorrhea may not lead to presentation and as such many secreting tumors are only diagnosed when mass effect occurs (see below).

 Hormones secreted include:

-- non secretory : ~ 35 % most tend to be macrodenomas
+- non-secretory: ~35% most tend to be macroadenomas

-It is also important to note that larger tumours can lead to hormonal imbalance due to mass effect rather than secretion.
-Hypopituitarism or moderately elevated prolactin are both seen, the later due to so-called stalk effect; prolactin release (unlike other pituitary hormones) is tonically inhibited by prolactin inhibitory hormone (aka dopamine) and as such compression of the pituitary infundibulum can result in elevation of systemic prolactin levels due to interruption of normal inhibition.
+It is also important to note that larger tumors can lead to hormonal imbalance due to mass effect rather than secretion.
+Hypopituitarism or moderately elevated prolactin are both seen, the later due to so-called stalk effect; prolactin release (unlike other pituitary hormones) is tonically inhibited by prolactin inhibitory hormone (PIH - a.k.a. dopamine) and as such compression of the pituitary infundibulum can result in elevation of systemic prolactin levels due to interruption of normal inhibition.
 It is also important to remember that numerous drugs that are dopamine antagonists will also elevate prolactin - see elevated prolactin (differential) 9.